Please note that applications for the Visiting Electives Programme is now CLOSED.

 How to apply (only applicable during application rounds):

-- Download the application form (during application round), ensuring you specify your dates of attendance and your three speciality preferences.
+- Download the application form (during application rounds), ensuring you specify your dates of attendance and your three speciality preferences.
 Placements may last between 2-8 weeks, must begin on a Monday, and must be in one specialty only.

 - Pay the elective fee via the Queen Mary online payment facility (during application round).